Wisconsin's 33rd Senate district

-The 33rd Senate district of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in southeastern Wisconsin, the district comprises most of central Waukesha County.
-It includes the cities of Waukesha and Delafield.
+The 33rd Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in southeastern Wisconsin, the district comprises most of western Waukesha County along with parts of eastern Jefferson County, southwest Washington County, and southeast Dodge County.
+It includes the cities of Delafield, Hartford, and Oconomowoc, and the villages of Chenequa, Dousman, Eagle, Hartland, Lac La Belle, Merton, Neosho, North Prairie, Palmyra, Sussex, and Wales.

 Current elected officials

 Chris Kapenga is the senator representing the 33rd district.
 He was first elected to the Senate in a 2015 special election.
 Before becoming a state senator, he was a member of the Wisconsin State Assembly from 2011 through 2015.

 Each Wisconsin State Senate district is composed of three State Assembly districts.
 The 33rd Senate district comprises the 97th, 98th, and 99th Assembly districts.
 The current representatives of those districts are: